 - Up to $5,000 tuition scholarship per semester for a maximum of 4 semesters, which equals $20,000 in scholarship total.

 - One year appointment with the possibility of re-appointment for one additional year.

 - Download a detailed information sheet on SASC graduate assistantship compensation.

 Frequently Asked Questions

 Graduate Assistants work approximately 20 hours per week.
 Actual hours will vary by position, but are typically between 8:30 a.m. and 5:00 p.m. with some nights and weekends.

 Responsibilities will vary by position.
 Examples of professional development and applied learning opportunities include, but are not limited to: Program coordination and management, direct advising of students, training/teaching experience in Student Affairs, university committee service, training and programming in diversity and inclusion, research and assessment, participation in training, and various international learning opportunities.
 View sample position descriptions.

 How can I apply to be a Graduate Assistant?

 This first step is to apply to the M.A. in Higher Education Leadership.
 Applicants and current students are contacted in early Spring with information on available positions and application processes.
-The hiring process for the next academic year takes place in late March.
+The hiring process for the next academic year takes place the spring.

 May I apply to more than one Graduate Assistantship?